talgball/lbr/README.md

 * /r/power/angle - Run the motors at a power level between 0 and 1 at a steering angle between 0 and 360 degrees
 from the robot's perspective, i.e. 0 degrees always mean straight ahead, and 180 is straight back.
 * /r/power/angle/range/sensor/interval - Run the motors at the given power level and angle subject to constraints:
-  * range - Measured by the indicated sensor must be greater than the value specified, between 0 and 769 cm.
+  * range - Distance measured by the indicated sensor must be greater than the value specified, between 0 and 769 cm.
   * sensor - Indicate which of forward, back, left or right range sensors to measure against the constraint.
-  * interval - Stop the motors after an interval in seconds has expired, regardless of the range constraint.
+  * interval - Stop the motors after the interval in seconds has expired, regardless of the range constraint.
 * S or s - Shortcut to immediately stop the motors.
 Equivalent to /r/0/0.
-* /a/angle - Report that the robot has turned by the indicated number of degrees.
+* /a/angle - Report when the robot has turned by the indicated number of degrees.
 * /t/angle - Turn the robot by the indicated number of degrees, 0 to +/- 360.
 Positive angles turn clockwise.
 * /h/heading - Turn the robot to the indicated compass heading.
-* /s/text - Convert indicated text to speech and play over default audio output.
+* /s/text - Convert indicated text to speech and play it over default audio output.
 * /d/song - Dance to the indicated song.
 (Command no longer supported in current version.)
 * Shutdown - Shutdown the lbr software system